acidsandbasses/QC-tools/README.md

 # qctools

 Set of python scripts for further post-processing of quantum chemistry output files.
-Based on the [cclib](https://github.com/cclib/cclib) library and projected DOS code of [GaussSum](https://github.com/gausssum/gausssum).

 ## General fcc100 Surface in ASE